Gig-economy riders in Spain must become staff within 90 days under new rule

 By Belén Carreño and Joan Faus

-MADRID, May 11 (Reuters) - Food delivery companies based in Spain have three months to convert their couriers into staff workers under new rules approved on Tuesday by the government, one of the first laws in Europe regarding gig-economy workers' rights.
+MADRID, May 11 (Reuters) - Food delivery companies based in Spain have three months to employ their couriers as staff under new rules approved on Tuesday by the government, one of the first laws in Europe regarding gig-economy workers' rights.

-The decree, which was agreed on with trade unions and business associations, aims to clarify the legal situation of thousands of riders after Spain's Supreme Court ruled last year that companies must hire them as employees.
+The decree aims to clarify the legal situation of thousands of riders after Spain's Supreme Court ruled last year that companies must hire them as employees.

-The new rules came into force immediately, with companies being given 90 days to comply.
+"The regulation approved today ... places us at the forefront of a technological change that cannot leave labour rights behind," Labour Minister Yolanda Diaz said.

 A debate on how to regulate workers' rights in the gig economy is unfolding globally.
 The European Commission has opened a public consultation period on potential EU-wide rules.